ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 > **Lesson – Strategy and plan review are key for success**.
 >> Never go into execution before carefully evaluating all possible options in the Design (HLD) review.
 Have a thorough review process for critical projects by Leadership (Bosses of `Zoya` & `Tiger`)

-As you can expect, the Tech Leads made commitments without even thinking on who will actually do the work and then ran helter-skelter for hiring the team.
+As you can expect, the Tech Leads made commitments without even thinking who will actually do the work and then ran helter-skelter for hiring the team.
 They beguiled 5 new hires into joining them by promising challenging work (which was actually true) and the opportunity to learn and get mentored by legends (of course)

 <div class="message-box">